Usgupta/AnimatedDrawings/README.md

 wwsh ssh compute-* /warewulf/bin/wwgetfiles
 ```

+You might see error messages for `wwsh ssh compute-* /warewulf/bin/wwgetfiles
+` if the user already exists, you may ignore them

 Switch to  `student` user and execute the following commands

 NOTE All commands below should not be executed as `root` user.